hiveot/hub.capnp/README.md

 The Hub is configured through the 'hub.yaml' configuration file that can be edited with a regular text editor.
 The sample file in the dist config folder contains configuration options with the default values.

 The Hub looks in the ./config folder or the /etc/wost folder for this file.
 This file is optional.
-Out of the box defaults will provide a working hub with an internal service bus that listens on localhost port 9678 (WOST).
+Out of the box defaults will provide a working hub with a MQTT service bus that listens on the TLS port

-Plugins can optionally be configured through yaml configuration files in the same configuration folder as the hub configuration file.
+Plugins can be configured through accompanied yaml configuration files in the same configuration folder as the hub configuration file.

 ## Launching